Xingtai Hebei, China Travel Guide

 Ideal weather, greater costs & crowds

-Perfect weather for outdoor activities; clear skies.
+Perfect conditions for outdoor pursuits; clear skies.

-Increased demand for travel/lodging; crowded attractions.
+Increased the requirement for travel/lodging; crowded attractions.

-Fewer crowds, variable weather
+Fewer crowds, unpredictable weather

 Fewer crowds, lower prices.
 March is mild, November is cool/dry.

-Variable weather (March dust, June heat).
+Changeable weather (March dust, June heat).

 Lowest prices, weather extremes